Intro / Jump menu

 • Sustainability Management Board

 The Vice-Chancellor’s Executive (VCE) is supported by the Sustainable Management Board (SMB).
 The SMB is accountable to the VCE for the delivery of sustainability-related activities in accordance with the University’s strategic plans and other external reporting obligations.
-The SMB is responsible for implementing the United Nation Sustainable Development Goals (SDGs).
+The SMB is responsible for implementing the United Nations Sustainable Development Goals (SDGs).
 The SMB is comprised of representatives from the Heads of Professional Services, the Heads of Schools, and the UWL Student Union.
 It is chaired by Dr Suresh Gamlath, Pro Vice Chancellor (Business Development), a member of VCE.
-Members also are the Sustainability Champions for their respective Schools and Departments, encouraging al staff to participate in sustainability activities.
+Members are also the Sustainability Champions for their respective Schools and Departments, encouraging all staff to participate in sustainability activities.

 Members of the SMB include: